Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Background

-\textbf{Q-Learning.} Finding the best sequence of actions requires an agent to estimate future rewards.
-The agent seeks to maximize the cumulative reward $R_t \triangleq \sum_{\tau=t}^{\infty}{\gamma^{\tau-t}r_{\tau}}$, where $r_{\tau}$ is the reward obtained when transitioning at time $\tau$, and $\gamma \in [0,1)$ a constant called the discount factor.
-A small discount factor will force the agent to maximize short-term, immediate rewards, while a high discount factor will allow the agent to maximize long-term expected rewards.
+\textbf{Q-Learning.} An established way to solve an RL problem is to maximize the cumulative reward $R_t \triangleq \sum_{\tau=t}^{\infty}{\gamma^{\tau-t}r_{\tau}}$, where $r_{\tau}$ is the reward obtained when transitioning at time $\tau$, and $\gamma \in [0,1)$ a constant called the discount factor.
+Small discount factors force the agent to maximize short-term, immediate rewards, while high discount factors allow the agent to maximize long-term expected rewards.
 Q-learning is one of the most popular ways to solve RL problems \cite{Sutton1998}.
 In Q-learning, an agent learns an action-value function $Q(s,a)$.
-This function represents the expected cumulative reward the agent should get when starting in state $s$, using action $a$ such as $Q(s,a) \triangleq\nolinebreak \mathbb{E}\big[ R_t \mid s_t =\nolinebreak s, a_t =\nolinebreak a\big]$.
+This function represents the expected cumulative reward the agent expects when starting in state $s$, using action $a$ such as $Q(s,a) \triangleq\nolinebreak \mathbb{E}\big[ R_t \mid s_t =\nolinebreak s, a_t =\nolinebreak a\big]$.
 In simple terms, the Q-function evaluates how valuable it is to choose action $a$ in state $s$, in terms of expected reward.

-If the environment can be modeled as an MDP, then we can find an optimal function $Q^{*}(s,a)$ that follows Bellman's principle of optimality \cite{Bellman1966}:
+If the environment can be modeled as an MDP, then we can find an optimal function $Q^{*}(s,a)$ that follows Bellman's principle of optimality:

-where $r_{t}$ is the immediate reward received, $\gamma$ the discount factor presented above, and $s'$ the state achieved after the state $s$.
+where $r_{t}$ is the immediate reward received, $\gamma$ the discount factor, and $s_{t+1}$ the state achieved after the state $s$.
 By iteratively trying actions and receiving rewards, we can update a Q-function that ultimately converges to the optimal $Q^{*}(s,a)$.

-\textbf{Deep Q-learning.} While Q-learning algorithms have historically used a tabular approach in estimating the Q-function \cite{Sutton1998}, deep neural networks have been recently established as Q-function approximators \cite{Mnih2015-DQN}.
+\textbf{Deep Q-learning.} While Q-learning algorithms have historically used a tabular approach to represent the Q-function \cite{Sutton1998}, deep neural networks have been recently established as Q-function approximators \cite{Mnih2015-DQN}.
 Deep Q-networks (DQN) have been successfully used to solve problems outside of their original application: datacenter cooling \cite{Lazic2018-datacenter}, wireless modulation \cite{Vrieze2018-RLModul}, CSMA/CA optimization \cite{Mastronarde2016-RL-CSMA}, etc. One advantage of DQN over tabular approaches is the ability to solve problems with continuous states and the generalization property of neural networks.